tombrau/model_path2library/README.md

 # AI Model Path Library Manager
 ## Stable Diffusion and other AI Models

+⚠️ NOTICE
+This repository is currently under development and NOT production ready.
+Use at your own risk.

 This project provides a graphical user interface (GUI) for managing model paths.
 It simplifies the process of selecting and processing models, offering a user-friendly alternative to command-line interaction.

 ## Features